matovu-farid/scrap-npm-package/README.md

 ## Usage

-The library provides a `ScrapeClient` class for initiating web scraping operations and verifying webhook callbacks:
+The library provides a `ScrapeClient` class for initiating web scraping operations:

 ```typescript
 import { ScrapeClient } from "scrap-ai";